 NEPMCC committee meeting minutes, other special meeting minutes and minutes for the monthly meetings held at the Legislative Building, Queen’s Park, Toronto, Ontario are posted here.

-Minutes of the Monthly Meeting held on August 14, 2017, at Committee Room #2 City Hall.
+Minutes of the Monthly Meeting held on October 16, 2017, at Council Chambers City Hall.

 Thomas S. Saras

 Robin BedrosiaRaffi De Boghosian

 Ali Mahboub Eshare TV

 Sarabh P. Dat

 Margaret P. Bonikaska, Dr.